Christopher von Uckermann

-Christopher Alexander Luis Casillas von Uckermann (born 21 October 1986) is a Mexican singer, songwriter and actor.
+Christopher Alexander Luis Casillas von Uckermann (born 21 October 1986) is a Mexican singer and actor.

 He started his acting career when he was only two years old in TV commercials, and became known worldwide after his roles as Diego Bustamante in the soap opera Rebelde and Father Ramiro Ventura in the supernatural horror web series Diablero.
+His father is from Tijuana, Mexico and his mother is from Stockholm, Sweden.
+His maternal grandparents are from Berlin, Germany.

 He was a member of the band RBD from 2004 to 2009 and has been a solo artist since the band's split, having released one album, Somos, in 2010, and two EPs, La Revolución de los Ciegos in 2017 and Sutil Universo in 2020.

 Acting career

+1999–2001: First telenovelas

 In 1999 he was cast in El diario de Daniela.
 He then starred in Amigos X Siempre in 2000, alongside Spanish Mexican singer/actress Belinda Peregrín.
-In 2001 he acted in and wrote the theme song for the series Aventuras En El Tiempo.
+In 2001, he acted in and wrote the theme song for the series Aventuras En El Tiempo.

+2004–2007: Rebelde and RBD: La familia

-In 2004 he was cast in Rebelde, a remake of the famed Argentinean series, Rebelde Way.
-He played Diego Bustamante, a student in the fictitious Elite Way School, with dreams of becoming a musician.
-The show ran from 2004–2006, totaling 440 episodes.
+In summer of 2004, Uckermann was cast in the teen-oriented telenovela Rebelde, a remake of the famed Argentinean series, Rebelde Way, where he starred alongside Anahí, Dulce María, Alfonso Herrera, Christian Chávez, and Maite Perroni.
+He played Diego Bustamante, a student in the fictitious Elite Way School, son of a corrupt politician and with dreams of becoming a musician.
+The show ran from 2004–2006, totaling 440 episodes divided into three seasons.

-Following the success of Rebelde, in 2007, Televisa released RBD: La Familia, which starred the members of RBD.
-The sitcom was based on the fictional lives of the members of RBD.
+Following the success of Rebelde, in 2007, Televisa released the sitcom RBD: La familia, which starred the members of RBD, and was based on the fictional lives of the group's members.
 The characters of the series were not based on the band's characters in Rebelde, but intended to be similar to the actors' real personalities.
-The show ran from March 14, 2007 – June 13, 2007, and only lasted 13 episodes.
+The show ran from 14 March through 13 June 2007, and only lasted 13 episodes.

+2009–present: Kdabra and Diablero

-He starred in the hit TV series of mystery and science fiction Kdabra, produced in Latin America by Fox.
-The series is filmed in Colombia at the Majestic Hotel.
-Already airing throughout Central and South America, eastern Europe and Japan.
-Series was shown in the United States on the now defunct MundoFox network, an attempt by Colombia's RCN Network and Fox International Channels which aired between 2012 and 2015.
+Uckermann starred in the hit TV series of mystery and science fiction Kdabra, produced in Latin America by Fox.
+The series was filmed in Bogotá, Colombia at the Majestic Hotel.
+It aired throughout Central and South America, eastern Europe and Japan.
+The series was shown in the United States on the now-defunct MundoFox network, an attempt by Colombia's RCN Network and Fox International Channels, between 2012 and 2015.

-Since 2018, he is starring in the Mexican television web series Diablero as the father Ramiro Ventura.
+On 21 December 2018, he starred in the Mexican television web series Diablero as Father Ramiro Ventura, which was made for and is streaming on Netflix.
+The show was renewed for a second season in February 2019, which was released on 31 January 2020.
+The series was cancelled in March 2022 after two seasons.